daviebadger/books/restructuredtext/restructuredtext.rst

 Simple Tables
 ^^^^^^^^^^^^^

-Simple tables are tables without row or column spans (only in headers), in which are equal signs ("=") used as an adornment style for table headers and for ending a table.
+Simple tables are tables without row or column spans (only in header), in which are equal signs ("=") used as an adornment style for table header and for ending a table.
 Each column must be separated by two spaces:

 .. code:: rst